gto76/python-cheatsheet/README.md

 * **New() can also be called directly, usually from a new() method of a child class (**`def __new__(cls): return super().__new__(cls)`**), in which case init() is not called.**

 ### Metaclass Attribute
-**When class is created it checks if it has metaclass defined.
+**Right before a class is created it checks if it has metaclass defined.
 If not, it recursively checks if any of his parents has it defined and eventually comes to type().**

 ```python
 class MyClass(metaclass=MyMetaClass):